Rafael Nadal beaten by Stefanos Tsitsipas in Australian Open quarter-final

 It is only Tsitsipas' second victory over Nadal in eight meetings and his reward will be an encounter with the in-form Daniil Medvedev in the semi-final.

-For Nadal, the defeat marks only the second time in his career that he has lost a match after securing the first two sets.
+For Nadal, the defeat marks only the second time in his career at a Grand Slam that he has lost a match after securing the first two sets.

 It also ends his quest, at this Grand Slam, to secure a 21st Grand Slam title.
 Instead, he remains level with Roger Federer at the top of the all-time standings, with regard to men's Grand Slam titles.